furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_12.md

 * Step through the [MCMC-diagnostics.ipynb](notebooks/MCMC_sampling_I/MCMC-diagnostics.ipynb) notebook, which goes through a laundry list of diagnostics.
 We'll return to these later in the context of `pymc3`.

 * Some notes:
-    * Note BDA-3 Figure 11.1. a) is not converged; b) has 1000 iterations and is possibly converged; c) (correlated) draws from the target distribution.
+    * In BDA-3 Figure 11.1, a) is not converged; b) has 1000 iterations and is possibly converged; c) shows (correlated) draws from the target distribution.
     * We're doing straight-line fitting again using the `emcee` sampling, but now with the Metropolis-Hasting algorithm (more below on the default algorithm).
     * In `emcee`, we use `moves.GaussianMove(cov)`, which implements a Metropolis step using a Gaussian proposal with mean zero and covariance `cov`.